aimclub/Fedot.Industrial/README_en.rst

 Supported by
 ============

-The work is supported by the `Research Center Strong Artificial Intelligence in Industry <https://en.itmo.ru/en/department/499/Research_Center_%E2%80%9CStrong_AI_in_Industry%E2%80%9D.htm#:~:text=Established%20in%202021%2C%20the%20Research,the%20national%20and%20global%20markets.>`_ of `ITMO University <https://en.itmo.ru/>`_ as part of the plan of the center's program: Development and testing of an experimental prototype of the library of strong Al algorithms in terms of basic algorithms of automatic ML for structural training of composite Al models, including automation of feature selection
+The study is supported by the `Research Center Strong Artificial Intelligence in Industry <https://en.itmo.ru/en/department/499/Research_Center_%E2%80%9CStrong_AI_in_Industry%E2%80%9D.htm#:~:text=Established%20in%202021%2C%20the%20Research,the%20national%20and%20global%20markets.>`_ of `ITMO University <https://en.itmo.ru/>`_ as part of the plan of the center's program: Development of AutoML framework for industrial tasks.